-Among those diagnosed with ADHD as children, by age 25 years only 15% retain the full ADHD diagnosis, although a much larger proportion (65%) fulfil the DSM criteria for ADHD in partial remission.
+Among those diagnosed with ADHD as children, by age 25 years only 15% retain the full ADHD diagnosis, although a much larger proportion (65%) fulfil the Diagnostic and Statistical Manual of Mental Disorders criteria for ADHD in partial remission.

 Diagnosed by clinical history.
 Self-report should not be the main source of information.
 Collateral history is extremely useful.
 Neuropsychological testing can be of use in some cases.

-Stimulant medications (methylphenidate, amfetamine derivatives) are presently first-line treatment and non-stimulant medications, including atomoxetine, are effective and form a second-line management.
+Stimulant medications (methylphenidate, amfetamine derivatives) are first-line treatment and non-stimulant medications, including atomoxetine, form second-line management.

 Psychological therapies including cognitive behaviour therapy, metacognitive therapy, and dialectic behaviour therapy can be effective in reduction of symptoms in combination with medication.

-Adult attention deficit hyperactivity disorder (ADHD) is a developmental disorder presenting with symptoms of inattentiveness, impulsivity, and hyperactivity, persisting into adulthood.
-Diagnosis can be made in either adulthood or childhood by 7 years of age (age limit increased in DSM-5 to 12 years).
+Adult attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder presenting with inattentiveness, impulsivity, and hyperactivity, persisting into adulthood.
+Diagnosis can be made in either adulthood or childhood by 7 years of age (age limit increased in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition [DSM-5] to 12 years).
 Functional impairment is a criterion for diagnosis.
 Comorbid disorders are present in more than 75% of adult cases.

 South West Yorkshire NHS Partnership Foundation Trust